1. Who are we?

 Third parties that we appoint may collect data from you and pass it on to us.

-We may receive data from third parties such as analytics providers for example, Google, some of which may be based outside the European Economic Area.
+We may receive data from third parties such as analytics providers for example, Google, some of which may be based outside the United Kingdom and/or the European Economic Area.
 Please see section 11 below for further details.

 5. What do we do with your information?